VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Programming/style.md

-# Chapter 15½ - Programming Sytle & Patterns
+# Chapter 15½ - Programming Style & Patterns

 Good programmers don't just write code that works, they write code that is readable, easy to debug, and well tested.
 One way to get a leg up on this is to look at tips for programming patterns and styles that make your code better.